 Political and Social Integration

-Bahraini law imposes extensive restrictions on political interest groups and prohibits political parties.
-However, so-called political societies, which function as de facto parties, are deemed legal and permitted to establish parliamentary blocs, conduct internal elections, and engage in public campaigning.
-Electoral gatherings are prohibited at places of worship, universities, and public institutions, and it is against the law to simultaneously belong to political societies while participating in any form of religious preaching, guidance, or speeches.
-In 2022, new regulations with vague wording were enacted, which outlaw electoral content that “infringes on the Islamic creed or the unity of the people,” as well as electioneering speech or activities that “violate public security, public morals, or religious beliefs.”
-When political societies meet with foreign diplomatic missions, representatives from Bahrain’s Ministry of Foreign Affairs must be present.
-Political societies that are based on sectarian, ethnic, or geographic foundations are prohibited, although religious affiliations hold significant importance for Bahrain’s political societies.
+Bahraini law imposes broad restrictions on political interest groups and bans political parties.
+However, so-called political societies (de facto parties) are considered legal and permitted to form parliamentary blocs and campaign publicly.
+Electoral meetings are prohibited from being held at places of worship, universities or public institutions, and simultaneous membership in political societies and engagement in religious preaching, guidance or speech is banned by law.
+According to new and vaguely worded regulations issued in 2022, electoral content that “infringes on the Islamic creed or the unity of the people” and electioneering speech or activity that “infringes on public security, public morals or religious beliefs” have been outlawed.
+Meetings of political societies with foreign diplomats must be attended by representatives of Bahrain’s Ministry of Foreign Affairs.
+Political societies based on sectarian, ethnic or geographic bases are prohibited.
+However, religious affiliations play an important role for political societies.

-Bahrain’s party system is diverse, but parties’ ability to operate is increasingly limited as the government tightens restrictions on their activities and bans political societies.
-Over the past decade, authorities have dissolved the Islamic Action Society (Amal) in 2012 due to alleged campaigning in a house of worship, banned the largest opposition party, the al-Wefaq National Islamic Society, in 2016, which has a predominantly Shi’ite voter base, and liquidated its assets while prosecuting party officials.
-Additionally, in 2017, the secular National Democratic Action Society (Wa’ad), which includes both Sunni and Shi’a members, was dissolved and had its assets seized on charges of supporting terrorism.
+Bahrain’s party system is diverse, but the ability of parties to operate is increasingly limited as the government tightens restrictions on their activities and has banned three political societies since 2012.
+After dissolving the Islamic Action Society (Amal) due to alleged campaigning in a house of worship in 2012, authorities banned the largest opposition party with a predominantly Shi’ite voter base, the al-Wefaq National Islamic Society, in 2016, liquidated its assets and prosecuted party officials.
+In 2017, the secular National Democratic Action Society (Wa’ad), which includes Sunni and Shi’a members, was dissolved and had its assets seized on charges of supporting terrorism.

-Today, the party system is comprised mainly of small conservative Sunni societies, including the moderate Arab-Islamic Wasat Society, the Islamic Shura Society, or the National Islamic Platform Society (al-Minbar) – the political arm of Bahrain’s Muslim Brotherhood.
-Also gaining importance in the country’s party landscape are the nationalist and pro-governmental National Unity Assembly, the ultra-conservative Salafist al-Asalah Society, and the Democratic Progressive Tribune, which is an ally of al-Wefaq.
+Today, the party system is largely composed of small conservative Sunni societies such as the moderate Arab-Islamic Wasat Society, the Islamic Shura Society or the National Islamic Platform Society (al-Minbar), the political arm of Bahrain’s Muslim Brotherhood.
+The country’s party landscape also features the nationalist National Unity Assembly, the ultra-conservative Salafist al-Asalah Society and the al-Wefaq ally Democratic Progressive Tribune.
+In 2023, six societies were referred to the public prosecutor for violating provisions on fundraising.

 Party system